430058Mauger1/Unit-13-2022/doc/design/stakeholders 2.md

 | contact us              |   &#9745;   |    x    |    x         |      x             |     x                   |     x  |       x   |    x        |

 # test plan
-To test my website i will make sure all my links, Embeded videos, buttons and interactive features work, to do thi once my website has been completed i will use all interactive features an record the result. my predicted result will be that everything works as planned.
+To test my website i will make sure all my links, Embedded videos, buttons and interactive features work, to do thi once my website has been completed i will use all interactive features an record the result. my predicted result will be that everything works as planned.
-I was the only one to test however all reveiwers did test all features in my website.
+I was the only one to test however all reviewers did test all features in my website.

 ## link results
-I tested every link on the home page all work correctly all links to other pages work aswell. all embedded youtube videos work aswell.
+I tested every link on the home page all work correctly all links to other pages work as well. all embedded youtube videos work as well.
 ## search bar
 to test the search bar i will make sure that you can insert text.
 ![image](./searchbartest.JPG)